 Grocery stores are working to prevent stockpiling panic by limiting purchase quantities of items like bleach, rubbing alcohol, face masks, paper hygiene products, bottled water, shelf stable and frozen foods.
 The Food Industry Association published information to help retailers prepare for changes to shopping habits.

 Offices, schools, healthcare buildings, and more are advised to have plans in place, such as sanitation schedules and potential work from home strategies.
-Since there's a lot still unknown, businesses are looking to maintenance companies like Evercor to help develop sanitation initiatives.
+Since there's a lot still unknown, businesses are looking to maintenance companies like Evercor to help develop sanitation initiatives and provide Coronavirus cleaning services and COVID-19 Rapid Response.

 "We're working with the ISSA and the CDC to stay on top of the latest information,” said Kyle Emerick, Evercor Operations Manager.
 "We want to make sure we have the most educated and qualified janitorial teams out there for our clients."